stephenkettley/api-blog/README.md

-# api-blog
+# Blog API

-An API for a blog (with user authentication) built using FastAPI
+## An API for a blog (with OAuth2 authentication) built using FastAPI

+This project is an API built for a basic blog that allows for creating, fetching, updating and deleting blog posts as well as creating and updating users associated with these blogs.

+**The project was built with the following:**

+* Python
+* FastAPI
+* SQLite

+**The project covers the following:**

+* Path parameters
+* Pydantic schemas
+* Sqlalchemy database connection
+* ORMs
+* Handling exceptions
+* Reponse models
+* Hashing passwords
+* API Routers
+* API Router tags and prefixes
+* Table relationships (foreign key)
+* Login route (with password verification)
+* JWT access tokens
+* Authentication of routes